websanco/liferay-learn/docs/dxp-cloud/latest/en/using-the-liferay-dxp-service/introduction-to-the-liferay-dxp-service.md

 Applying configurations to the Liferay service, like `portal.properties` changes, requires adding them to the Git repository and pushing the changes to Git.
 For more information on adding these configuration files, see [Configuring the Liferay DXP Service](./configuring-the-liferay-dxp-service.md).

+Environment variables are also used to configure the Liferay service and, in some cases, override portal properties.
+See [Liferay Service Environment Variables](./liferay-service-environment-variables.md) for more information.

 ## Hot Deploy

 Hot deploy can be done via the Liferay DXP UI.
 To do so, navigate to the Control Panel → Apps → App Manager.
 Then, click the dots in the upper-right corner, and click "Upload."
 From this screen, you can choose a file from your local file system to deploy and install.